neo4j-contrib/neomodel/doc/source/batch.rst

     assert people[0] == people_with_jill[0]
     assert people[1] == people_with_jill[1]

-This is useful for ensuring specific nodes exist, only and all required properties must be specified to ensure uniqueness.
+This is useful for ensuring specific nodes exist only and all required properties must be specified to ensure uniqueness.
 In this example 'Tim' and 'Bob' are created on the first call, and are retrieved in the second call.

 Additionally, get_or_create() allows the "relationship" parameter to be passed.
 When a relationship is specified, the